Known changing-look AGN located within Rubin Deep Drilling Fields: Results and Discussions

 \subsection{Sources in specific fields}

-The five DDFs sources are distributed between the COSMOS and XMM-LSS fields, with one target in COSMOS and four in XMM-LSS.
-These fields are particularly valuable because they are not only high-cadence Rubin regions, but also among the most data-rich extragalactic areas of the sky, with extensive archival coverage at multiple wavelengths.
-As a result, CL-AGN located in these fields are especially attractive for future studies that aim to connect Rubin variability with existing optical, infrared, and X-ray information.
+The five DDF-associated sources are distributed between the COSMOS and XMM-LSS fields, with one source in COSMOS and four sources in XMM-LSS.
+These fields are valuable because they combine high-cadence Rubin observations with extensive archival multi-wavelength coverage.
+CL-AGN located in these regions are therefore especially useful for future studies connecting Rubin variability with existing optical, infrared, and X-ray information.